networktocode/pyntc/README.md

 ## Overview

-A Python library that is a collection of functions that are used in the common network automation tasks.
-Tasks such as converting a BGP ASN to and from dotted format, normalizing an interface name, or "type 5" encrypting a password.
-The intention is to centralize these functions while keeping the library light.
+A Python library that is a SDK to simplify common workflows for Network Devices.

 ## Documentation